-The Pacific golden chanterelle (Cantharellus formosus) build the mycorrhizal or symbiotic association with the roots of conifer trees such as Douglas-fir and western hemlock.
-The mushrooms are generally more abundant in the second-growth forests from British Columbia to California.
+The Pacific golden chanterelle (Cantharellus formosus) builds the mycorrhizal or symbiotic association with the roots of conifer trees such as Douglas-fir and western hemlock.
+The mushrooms are generally more abundant in second-growth forests from British Columbia to California.

-The Pacific golden chanterelle is easily identifiable and perfect for novices who eager to harvest delicious wild mushrooms.
+The Pacific golden chanterelle is easily identifiable and perfect for novices who are eager to harvest delicious wild mushrooms.
 Having potent insecticidal properties and generally free of bugs, these fungi have high nutritional and culinary values.

 Cautions: Chanterelles like many other mycorrhizal fungi accumulate toxic heavy metals such as lead and neodymium.
 Avoid the polluted areas near metal mines, industrial buildings, or busy highways.

 The Pacific golden chanterelles are mostly found in high-elevation forests (above 1,500 feet) of the Coast Range and the Cascade Mountains along the north-facing hillsides and slopes.

 Places to check.
 Chanterelles are found near coniferous trees such as Douglas fir and hemlock, oaks, in the shaded areas among ferns, vine maples, and Oregon Grapes.

 These fungi grow on the ground, often hidden under patches of moss.
 Warm soil and heavy rainfall create the right conditions for Pacific golden chanterelles fruiting.

 If you spot a chanterelle, carefully check the area surrounding the tree nearby.
 These species tend to establish permanent colonies, growing in groups.
 If you have your secret chanterelles' spot, you will return again and again and harvest the wonderful yellow mushrooms.

-If you never before collected chanterelles in the wild, start from any forest service road.
+If you have never before collected chanterelles in the wild, start from any forest service road.
 Apply all of the tips mentioned above to find chanterelle.
 Do not get lost!

 The western and eastern slopes of the Cascade Mountains: Mt.
 Hood National Forest, Willamette National Forest, Deschutes National Forest, and Umpqua National Forest are the best.

 The Coast Range: Tillamook State Forest, Siuslaw National Forest, Rogue-Siskiyou National Forest.

 The chanterelles growth is triggered by rainfall and continuing warm and humid weather.
-If first fall rains begin earlier, in August, you will get golden forest treasure at the end of August 7-10 days after the good rainfalls.
+If the first fall rains begin earlier in August, you will get golden forest treasure at the end of August 7-10 days after the good rainfalls.